backpackerhh/blog-posts/cm430j81q001u09icalbufrkz.md

 - **Code Review**: a 1-hour meeting where we review the concerns board, where each team member can add their concerns to solve technical debt.
 In each task we can define what we are concerned about and the solution we propose to solve it.
 This is held once in each sprint.
 - **Sprint Planning**: a 30-minute meeting where the PM checks the unfinished tasks from the previous sprint and prioritizes the tasks to be included in the next sprint.
 The previous team's velocity is not taken into account, but the team's opinion is taken into account when it comes to include a task in the sprint or not.
 It is held on the first Monday of each sprint.
 - **Retrospective**: a 1.5-hour meeting where each team member can add a list of things they think went well and what things we can improve since the previous retrospective, although we usually only talk about what did not go so well.
 Then everyone chooses the 3 topics that interest them the most and we spend the rest of the session trying to find possible solutions to the 3 most upvoted topics.
 A person is assigned to follow up on each of those topics.
 The meeting is lead by a facilitator from another team.
 Normally this is held once a month, although it sometimes takes longer.
 - **Game Days**: a 30-minute meeting where the whole team spends time together, bonding with each other.
 We usually play online Pictionary or games like that.
-It is held on the second Monday of every sprint.
+It is held on the second Monday of each sprint.
 - **1 to 1**: a 30-minute meeting with each permanent full-time worker or a 15-minute meeting with each contractor with the EM to talk and periodically check on how things are going on both sides.
 - **Coffee Chat**: a 15-minute meeting before the daily meeting on Fridays where we usually talk about our plans for the weekend.